oVirt/ovirt-site/source/download/ovirt-live.html.md

 # oVirt Live

+**Note: oVirt Live is now considered deprecated and is no longer be maintained.**

 ## What is it?

 oVirt Live is an unofficial [Fedora spin](http://spins.fedoraproject.org/about) of [Fedora Live CD](http://fedoraproject.org/wiki/FedoraLiveCD) and [CentOS Live CD](https://projects.centos.org/trac/livecd/), based on oVirt stable releases using [All In One](/develop/release-management/features/integration/allinone/) plugin.